WhiteJP/AmbiguityAversionProject/vignettes.md

     A.	There is a 50% chance that the person will be at a party X and a 50% chance that the person will be at party Y.

     B.	The person will be at either party X or party Y but the exact probability for each is unknown.

+[JPW note: on rereading this, Im not sure if it clearly relates to a gain.]
 <br><br/>

 * 7. [was the election one, I don't think we can make this convincingly a gain in a way that the other is a loss]